Nuclear and electronic coherence in superfluid helium: Small oscillations of the coherent system of nuclei and electron pairs

 In the limit $k\rightarrow 0$, the ratio of the amplitudes of oscillations of charge and mass densities remains constant.
 The current density fluctuation and the mass density fluctuation are linked by the relation

-Although this work does not consider the states with stationary flows, we note that since electron pairs are bound to nuclei, the stationary flux densities of the number of nuclei and pairs should be the same and the stationary electric current density should be zero in this case.
+Although this work does not consider the states with stationary flows, we note that since electron pairs compensate for the charge of nuclei, stationary flux densities of the number of nuclei and pairs should be the same and the stationary electric current density should be zero in this case.